Serviced Apartments Birmingham

 Food and drink

 Brum (as it’s known by locals) has a hugely culturally diverse population, and this is reflected in the exciting range of restaurants you’ll find in and around the city, representing over 27 different cuisines and gastronomic cultures.
+You'll certainly need more than a weekend break to sample them all!

 You’ll find all the top high street café and restaurant chains, alongside some outstanding gastropubs and four Michelin-starred restaurants.

 You can also sample the hundreds of quality Indian and ethnic food outlets in Birmingham’s famous Balti Triangle – it’s not for nothing that the city is known as the curry capital of the UK!
+If you don't feel like leaving your serviced apartment, you can always order a take-away and enjoy it in the comfort of your home from home.

 Birmingham has transformed into one of the UK’s premium shopping destinations in recent years, combining huge malls like the Bullring and the (very fancy) Mailbox with quirky artisan shopping quarters and vibrant markets.